preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Strengthen Profile
 ----------------------
-Strengthen profile can be available as a block (Profile Completion) or available in the Action Menu.
+Strengthen profile can be available as a block (Profile completion) or available in the Action Menu.
 It can also be added as an Action Button.

 It works the same way as in the Profile Completion block: :doc:`The Profile Completion block </blocks/user-profile-completion/index>`